 Your home may be eligible for a free PowerPal through the Victorian government’s Energy Upgrades scheme.
 The PowerPal smart energy meter shows you the energy you use in real time on your phone, so you can see what’s using excess energy and reduce your use.
 Visit PowerPal for more information.

 The Victorian Energy Compare website can help you find the cheapest electricity deal.
-Right now pensioner concession card holders and some health care card holders are eligible for a $250 bonus simply for using the comparison tool to find a better energy deal.
+All Victorian households with an energy bill are now eligible for a $250 bonus simply for using the comparison tool to find a better energy deal.
 Look for a 100% GreenPower plan to reduce your carbon emissions when you switch.

 There are a wide range of energy concessions, rebates and other government financial support available, particularly for people living on low incomes.
 Download this factsheet to learn about the range of support available.